RallyTechServices/defect-apps-2/defects-in-release-burnup-with-fixed-target/README.md

 ![settings](./images/settings.png "App Settings")

-App Settings allows the admin to choose the Defect states that can be counted as a "closed" state.

 App Settings also allows the admin to choose a field on the Iteration object to use for a target count -- this must be a decimal or integer field.